Signatures of quantum chaos in an out-of-time-order tensor

-We further observe in Fig.~\ref{fig:perturbations results} a remarkable similarity in the behavior of OTOM correlations regardless of whether the perturbation is applied to either $S$ or $P$ directly.
+We further observe in Fig.~\ref{fig:perturbations results} a remarkable similarity in the behavior of OTOT correlations regardless of whether the perturbation is applied to either $S$ or $P$ directly.
 This illustrates that the dynamics are sensitive to any perturbation.
-This makes the OTOM a particularly useful tool which can provide insight into the chaoticity of a quantum system, regardless of whether the system can be interacted with directly or not.
+This makes the OTOT a particularly useful tool which can provide insight into the chaoticity of a quantum system, regardless of whether the system can be interacted with directly or not.